keegk/Campylobacter_genome_assembly/README.md

 The final Nanopore genomes and hybrid genomes were uploaded to the ***Campylobacter jejuni/coli*** PubMLST (https://pubmlst.org/bigsdb?db=pubmlst_campylobacter_seqdef&page=sequenceQuery) and screened against the PubMLST Campylobacter schemas to assign sequence types (ST) to the genomes.
 First of all, some definitions: MLST stands for multi-locus sequence typing and PubMLST is simply a public repository of MLST schemes, including Campylobacter jejuni/coli.
 MLST schemes help us to characterise Campylobacter isolates (a single colony of Campylobacter that has been isolated from Campylobacter cultured in th lab), by looking at areas where loci in the genome are the same, or different between, these isolates.
 Essentially by using several of these loci, we can generate a genomic "fingerprint" to each isolate and from that determine how closely or distantly related isolates are to each other.
 There are two "schemes" for C.jejuni/coli in PubMLST, the standard MLST (Dingle et al., 2001), comprising of 7 housekeeping genes (7 loci) established using 194 C. jejuni isolates of diverse origins and the cgMLST (v1) which contain 1,343 loci derived from the reference strain NCTC 11168 (Cody et al., 2017).
 There is also a cgMLST (v2) on PubMLST (https://pubmlst.org/bigsdb?db=pubmlst_campylobacter_seqdef&page=schemeInfo&scheme_id=8) that contains 1142 loci, although I've not been able to get much info on whether this scheme is also based on loci found in the reference strain NCTC 11168 - I assume it is and just has slightly less loci than the original scheme (maybe to increase the likelihood that loci will be detected in query assemblies/sequences - perhaps some of these missing loci are not found consistently in many Campylobacter strains).

-2)cgMLST evalution and generation of phylogenetic tree to compare relatedness of C.jejuni strains isolated from cattle and geese*

 **Section 2 -chewBBACA to examine core genome MLST (cgMLST) of C.jejuni Nanopore and hybrid assemblies**

+***Aim: evaluate cgMLST and generation of phylogenetic tree to compare relatedness of C.jejuni strains isolated from cattle and geese***